 At its heart Moving Images is about bringing communities together in the museum.
 We look forward to returning to monthly events with you in the CAM’s Fath Auditorium and to sharing the experience of discovering new films and reexamining old favorites in person.

 Until then check here for a monthly selection of recommendations from CAM curators and friends in the local film community.
 We hope you’ll join us in celebrating the moving image at home, whether you’re streaming via a subscription service, taking advantage of free library resources, or supporting your favorite local theater with a view-at-home ticket.

-Directed by Stanley Nelson, 2004.
-Rent or buy on Amazon
+Directed by Susan Seidelman, 1985.
+Rent or buy on major VOD services

-Directed by Lisa Cholodenko, 2010.
-Rent or buy on all major VOD Services
+Written and directed by Lulu Wang, 2019.
+Rent or buy on major VOD Services

 — Emily Bauman, Curatorial Assistant for Photography & Film Programmer for Moving Images